Dhammu97/Snake_game/README.md

 <li>Next we create a snake food in that randomly change a position on screen when the distance between the two turtle is less than 15.
 </li>
 <li>
-last we create a score bo
+last we create a score board </li>
 </ul>